 Darpdecade and a Sustainable Idea

-The reason why I worked for VinoKilo and Darpdecade is that founder of both companies, Robin Balser, and me had the same idea of sustainability: Working with the given and nothing is impossible.
-A new way of interpretating resources and markets, makes a kind of circular economy possible, where money still plays a role, but equally makes space for sharing, swapping and values, such as ethical behaviour, long-term sustainable -ideas and -decision making.
+The reason why I came to work for VinoKilo and Darpdecade, is that founder of both companies, Robin Balser, and me had the same idea of sustainability: Reallocating the given, makes no trade is impossible - the rest is marketing.
+A new way of interpretating resources and markets makes a “kind of circular economy” possible.
+Money still plays a role, but equally space for sharing and swapping is given and pushed as a company interest.
+Values, such as ethical behaviour, long-term sustainable ideas and decision-making are part of the company values.

 Flat Communication, Complex Messages

 The kind of communication I was working with at VinoKilo and Darpdecade is very different than the one on this blog.
 With the deferred asset of "take them where they are and change with them", we flattened complex situations to very easy statements - primarily to attract people and create a market.
-Nevertheless then secondly serving this market with solutions to problems, which haven't been seen yet, but appear fun to solve as part of a movement.
+Nevertheless, in the second step serving this market with easy fun solutions to problems and create an inclusive atmosphere becoming part of a movement.